xaur/decred-news/guidelines.md

 2. Make the community more familiar with people building Decred
 3. Track community growth

-"1.
-Greet new contributors" includes:
+**1. Greet new contributors**

-- cheering people whose code got merged to master branches for the first time
+- cheer people whose code got merged to master branches for the first time
-- congratulating people who were granted a Decred Contractor Clearance (DCC)
+- congratulate people who were granted a Decred Contractor Clearance (DCC)

 Ways to detect new contributors:

 - use the [contributor tracker](https://github.com/degeri/decred_contributor_track)
-- watch for changes to [contributors](https://decred.org/contributors/) page in [commits](https://github.com/decred/dcrweb/commits/master) to dcrweb
+- watch for changes to [contributors](https://decred.org/contributors/) page in [commits](https://github.com/decred/dcrweb/commits/master) to dcrweb (this is not a perfect source as described below, but it may help not miss new people)
 - when lurking GitHub, click the username on the commit to show all commits by that user and see if they started recently (for [example](https://github.com/decred/politeia/commits?author=martonp), martonp started in June)

-"2.
-Make the community more familiar with people making Decred" includes noting who is joining or leaving, as well as telling more about existing contributors with personal stories and interviews.
+**2. Make the community more familiar with people making Decred**

+- tell about active contributors via personal stories and interviews.
+If an interview was released, add it to People if it has something about personalities (e.g. personal background, motivation, aspirations, stories, etc).
+Don't add purely technical interviews.

+**3. Track community growth**

-"3.
-Track community growth" keeps an eye on user and follower counts in various social media platforms.
+- keep an eye on user and follower counts in relevant social media accounts

 Sources: [People](sources.md#people).

-#### Contributors list at decred.org
+#### Why new contributors at decred.org are not reported

-Following the [decision](#reporting-departures) to stop reporting removals from decred.org [contributors](https://decred.org/contributors/) page, in [April 2020](https://xaur.github.io/decred-news/journal/202004.html#people) issue we have decided to also not report additions, for the same reasons.
+Following the [decision](#reporting-departures) to stop reporting removals from decred.org [Contributors](https://decred.org/contributors/) page, in [April 2020](https://xaur.github.io/decred-news/journal/202004.html#people) issue we have decided to also not report additions, for the same reasons.

-Originally, changes to the contributors page were reported based on the assumption that it reflects the list of active Decred contributors.
-But later it was realiezd that it does not and there is [no intention](https://github.com/decred/dcrweb/issues/781#issuecomment-594903664) to do so.
+Originally, we reported changes to the Contributors page assuming that it reflects the list of active Decred contributors.
+But later we realized that it does not and there is [no intention](https://github.com/decred/dcrweb/issues/781#issuecomment-594903664) to do so.

-#### Reporting departures
+#### Why departures are not reported

-In [January 2020](https://xaur.github.io/decred-news/journal/202001.html#people) issue the people section also covered people removed from the [contributors](https://decred.org/contributors/) page at decred.org. @bee [argued](https://matrix.to/#/!psRvVbtljHXLzCBrjf:decred.org/$vhrC9Ak1Nc3UR4cgIXznoBC1Ci6wbO7dfpZuW57zsaI) that the contributors page shall be treated as a list of _active_ contributors and that we should not fear talking about departures.
+In [January 2020](https://xaur.github.io/decred-news/journal/202001.html#people) issue the People section covered removals from the [Contributors](https://decred.org/contributors/) page at decred.org. @bee [argued](https://matrix.to/#/!psRvVbtljHXLzCBrjf:decred.org/$vhrC9Ak1Nc3UR4cgIXznoBC1Ci6wbO7dfpZuW57zsaI) that the Contributors page shall be treated as a list of _active_ contributors and that we should not fear talking about departures.
 However, after [more discussion](https://matrix.to/#/!RwcqjIOMNizkPzGnLr:decred.org/$158375819434036swOfM:decred.org) it was decided to stop mentioning removals in DJ based on the following points from @richardred:

 - what that page actually represents is probably quite different to how most people will interpret it
 - goes also for the converse, if we mention every removal from contributors page people may assume it can be used as list of current contractors, which afaik it is not good for. it's not a formal process and I don't know what the criteria are for determining when someone is removed from the page, it reflects maintenance of decred.org as well as Decred's staffing